-On May 15, 1965, Jim Ryun, who a year earlier had already broken 4 minutes in the Mile as a junior for Wichita East High in Wichita, KS, the first prep athlete to achieve the magic mark, walked onto the cinder track at the Kansas State Meet to attempt a solo sub-4 minute Mile.
+On Saturday, May 15, 1965, Jim Ryun, who a year earlier had already broken 4 minutes in the Mile as a junior for Wichita East High in Wichita, KS, the first prep athlete to achieve the magic mark, walked onto the cinder track at the Kansas State Meet to attempt a solo sub-4 minute Mile.
 His athletic talent, already known the world over, was nonetheless stepping onto untested ground.
-Ryun's first sub-4 came at an Open race almost a year earlier on June 5, 1964 in Compton, CA, a season in which he also qualified for the 1964 Olympic Games in the 1500 meters.
-This would be a high school-only race where he would need to lead every step of the way in a race against the clock.
+Ryun's first sub-4 came at an Open race almost a year earlier on June 5, 1964 in Compton, CA, a season in which the talented teen also qualified for the 1964 Olympic Games in the 1500 meters.
+This would be a high school-only race where he led every step of the way in a race against the clock.

 Unfortunately and disappointingly, the Kansas State High School Activities Association (KSHSAA) does not celebrate this historic mark in their record books.
 With some of America's greatest Milers of all-time born and raised in Kansas, there isn't a better state than the Sunflower State to Bring Back the Mile to honor them and Ryun's extraordinary HS Mile performance.

 - Petition Kansas State High School Activities Association to #BringBackTheMile

 - State Mile Guide: #34 Kansas

 Jim Ryun breaks 4 minutes (3:58.3) for the Mile at Kansas State Meet – first sub-4 at high school-only competition and State meet (1965); still the only sub-4 at a State meet.